Hi everybody 大家好, thanks for joining us for today’s episode of Growing up with Chinese. 欢迎收看今天的成长汉语.

 But then again, pigs are also known to be very intelligent, they make wonderful therapy animals, and I do know some people who have a little pot-bellied pig as a pet and they make great pets.

-So for those of you familiar with Jim Henson’s “The Muppet Show,” Miss Peggy was always a very popular character and E. B. White’s children’s book “Charlotte’s Web” is about a very cute and nice pig named Wilbur.
+So for those of you familiar with Jim Henson’s “The Muppet Show,” Miss Piggy was always a very popular character and E. B. White’s children’s book “Charlotte’s Web” is about a very cute and nice pig named Wilbur.

 So, what’s the deal with the year of the pig?
 Now before we get into details, recent years of the pig include nineteen fifty-nine, seventy-one, eighty-three, ninety-five and two thousand seven.
 And maybe this will come as a surprise, may be not, but the year of the pig is a very, very popular zodiac year in China as people say pigs represent luck and good fortune.
 So people born in the year of the pig are said to be very loyal, trusting, loving and caring.

 They have sweet natures and be can be quite naive, so it’s not uncommon for people to take advantage of them.
 And while they are very intelligent, they are said to be stubbornly optimistic and don’t like to argue.
 They will avoid it at all costs.
 So this gives them some kind of reputation for being decently snobby But they’re very chivalrous*7.
 And have pureness of heart that is pretty hard to match.
 And there you have it, a twelve zodiac animals.

 I hope you all enjoyed our series there is a tons of information out there on the Chinese zodiac, for those of you who want to find out more.
 It’s quite complicated actually just like the Western zodiac.
 In any case, the Chinese zodiac does play into everyday life in China especially around Chinese New Year.
 So it’s a good things to know and now, let’s move on.